gruntwork-io/terragrunt-infrastructure-modules-example/modules/mysql/README.md

-# MySQL on RDS Example
+# MySQL on RDS Module

 This is an example of how to use Terraform to deploy a MySQL database on top of [Amazon's Relational Database Service (RDS)](https://aws.amazon.com/rds/).
 See the [root README](/README.md) for instructions on how to run this example code.